lets-blade/lets-blade.github.io/docs/en/route-context.md

 ---
 layout: doc
 language: en
-title: 路由上下文
+title: Route Context
 ---

-在 Blade 2.0.9 版本后加入了 `RouteContext` 这个类，作为路由的上下文操作。其本质是封装了 `Request` 和 `Response`，所以使用起来和它们的 API 是相同的，下面列举一下包含的方法列表。
+The `RouteContext` class was added after the Blade 2.0.9 release as a contextual operation for routing.
+The essence is to encapsulate `Request` and `Response`, so they are the same as their APIs.
+Let's take a look at the list of methods included.

-## 请求相关
+## Request related

 - [#request()](https://lets-blade.com/apidocs/com/blade/mvc/RouteContext.html#request--)
 - [#method()](https://lets-blade.com/apidocs/com/blade/mvc/RouteContext.html#method--)